When it comes to making a decision to invest in property, there are many things to consider, including location, price and timing.

 Mortgage lending saw a solid rise in July, both in terms of the amount borrowed by consumers and the number of loans agreed by lenders.

-So whilst Brexit is a consideration it does appear that buying property in England remains a popular goal.
+So whilst Brexit is a consideration it does appear that buying a property in England remains a popular goal.

 This is good news, especially for younger people who now see an opportunity to own their own home, which has recently seemed impossible as prices increased faster than their borrowing power.